 Students participating in the Introduction to Agriscience course will learn in an inquiry-based environment the science of agriculture, plants, animals and natural resources.
 The course is structured to enable all students to have a variety of academic and leadership-based experiences that will provide an overview of the fields of agricultural science and natural resources.
 Students will learn to solve problems, conduct research, analyze data and apply their learning to real-world situations.
 This course provides students the opportunity to participate in FFA events at school and in the community.
-Please note. animals will be used as an educational tool throughout the year.
-These include but not limited to foster kittens from the NOAH center and other small and large animals.
+Please note, animals will be used as an educational tool throughout the year.

-Course Code: SCI 111, SCI 112

-Grade Level: 9, 10, 11, 12
+Grade Level: 9, 10

 Course Length: 1 Year

 Prerequisites: None

 Credit Eligibility: Science, CTE